Smog and Emissions Testing in Wisconsin

 Out-of-State Emissions Testing in Wisconsin

-If a Wisconsin DMV smog check is required and the vehicle owner is out of the state, then the he or she has the option to complete the emission extension application, which provides a one-time 30 day temporary extension.
-The smog check temporary exemption will require the completed application, a copy of the renewal notice and the registration fee to be mailed to the following address:
+If a Wisconsin DMV smog check is required and the vehicle owner is out of the state, then he or she has the option to complete the emission extension application, which provides a one-time 30 day temporary extension.
+To request an extension, a driver will be required to complete an extension application, send a copy of the renewal notice and the registration fee be mailed to the following address:

 Wisconsin Department of Transportation